-- a) those who violate the internal procedures set forth in the Model as a result of "non-compliance with service-related provisions"; - b) those who violate the internal procedures set forth in the Model by engaging in behaviour consisting in "tolerance of anomalies during work operations" or "noncompliance with service-related duties and obligations, without entailing prejudice to the service or BSCCB's interests"; - c) those who violate the internal procedures set forth in the Model or engage, during the course of activities in areas at risk, in a behaviour that is not compliant with the requirements of the Model, in the case where such behaviour amounts to "refusal to carry out orders pertaining to service obligations" or "habitual negligence or habitual
+- a) those who violate the internal procedures set forth in the Model, including the Whistleblowing Procedure referred to in the following paragraph "Channels for Reporting Irregularities (Whistleblowing)", as a result of "non-compliance with service-related provisions"; - b) those who violate the internal procedures set forth in the Model, including the Whistleblowing Procedure referred to in the following paragraph "Channels for Reporting Irregularities (Whistleblowing)", by engaging in behaviour consisting in

-- non-compliance with statutory or regulatory obligations or service obligations in the course of their work" or, in general, any and all negligence or deliberate failure to comply with laws or regulations or service obligations, and that is not otherwise punishable; - d) those who, during activities in areas at risk, engage in a behaviour that is not compliant with the requirements of this Model, in the case where such behaviour amounts to "irregularity, recklessness or negligence, or non-compliance with laws, regulations or service obligations, compromising the safety and regularity of the service and entailing serious damage to BSCCB's or third-party property"; - e) those who, during activities in areas at risk, engage in a behaviour that is clearly in breach of the requirements of this Model, to such an extent as to entail the concrete application against Brembo of the measures contemplated in the Decree, such behaviour being regarded as "wilful violation of laws, regulations or official duties that may occasion or have occasioned serious prejudice to BSCCB or third parties"; - f) those who have directly committed an offence contemplated in Legislative Decree No. 231/2001.
+- "tolerance of anomalies during work operations" or "non-compliance with service-related duties and obligations, without entailing prejudice to the service or BSCCB's interests"; - c) those who violate the internal procedures set forth in the Model, including the Whistleblowing Procedure referred to in the following paragraph "Channels for Reporting Irregularities (Whistleblowing)", or engage, during the course of activities in areas at risk, in a behaviour that is not compliant with the requirements of the Model, or of the procedures established in implementation thereof, including the Whistleblowing Procedure referred to in the following paragraph "Channels for Reporting Irregularities (Whistleblowing)", in the case where such behaviour amounts to "refusal to carry out orders pertaining to service obligations" or "habitual negligence or habitual noncompliance with statutory or regulatory obligations or service obligations in the course of their work" or, in general, any and all negligence or deliberate failure to comply with laws or regulations or service obligations, and that is not otherwise punishable; - d) those who, during activities in areas at risk, engage in a behaviour that is not compliant with the requirements of this Model, or of the procedures established in implementation thereof, including the Whistleblowing Procedure referred to in the following paragraph "Channels for Reporting Irregularities (Whistleblowing)", in the case where such behaviour amounts to "irregularity, recklessness or negligence, or non-compliance with laws, regulations or service obligations, compromising the safety and regularity of the service and entailing serious damage to BSCCB's or third-party property"; - e) those who, during activities in areas at risk, engage in a behaviour that is clearly in breach of the requirements of this Model, or of the procedures established in implementation thereof, including the Whistleblowing Procedure referred to in the following paragraph "Channels for Reporting Irregularities (Whistleblowing)", to such an extent as to entail the concrete application against Brembo of the measures contemplated in the Decree, such behaviour being regarded as "wilful violation of laws, regulations or official duties that may occasion or have occasioned serious prejudice to BSCCB or third parties"; - f) those who have directly committed an offence contemplated in Legislative Decree No. 231/2001.